sinch/node-sinch-request/README.md

 	req.end(data);

 This method requires a few extra steps and there's an extra dependency on the `create-hash` library for MD5 calculation.
 However, it will give you a bit more control and in some scenarios this may be crucial for optimization.

-## Getting started

-New to Sinch?
-In order to get started, please visit [our website](http://www.sinch.com) and sign up for a free development account.

 ## Feedback